radito/AirpodsFix/README.md

 ![Console](./.media/console.png)

 The error message keep showing and the airpods will keep stuttering and eventually the bluetooth device will disconnect.
-The solution to temporarily fix the error is to Switch betwen two interface from `Airpods Pro` to `Blackhole 2ch` and back to `Airpods Pro`.
+The solution to temporarily fix the error is to Switch between two interface from `Airpods Pro` to `Blackhole 2ch` and back to `Airpods Pro`.
 When switching is done, the audio clears out and continue playing without bluetooth disconnecting by itself.

 <center>
 <img src="./.media/interface.png" width="300px" alt="interface"/>